we-kode/mml.identity/README.md

 root@6712536aabd:/app# create
 ```
 You will be ask for a username and a password.
 The password must be at least 12 characters long.
-If no admin app exists already, a new one will be created and the clientId will be prompt on the console.
+If no admin app exists already, a new one will be created and the clientId will be printed on the console.

 ## Create upload clients